magao-x/handbook/compute/python.rst

 Performing a fresh conda install/upgrade
 ----------------------------------------

-Generally only something to do if things are totally messed up, there’s a new version of the Python interpreter itself, or both.
+Generally only something to do if things are totally messed up, there's a new version of the Python interpreter itself, or both.

-1. Move ``/opt/miniconda3`` out of the way
+1. Move ``/opt/conda`` out of the way
-   (i.e. ``mv /opt/miniconda3 /opt/miniconda3.bak``)
+   (i.e. ``mv /opt/conda /opt/conda.bak``)
 2. Edit ``/opt/MagAOX/source/MagAOX/setup/install_python.sh`` and change
    ``MINICONDA_VERSION="X-pyXX_X.Y.Z"`` appropriately, and commit/push
    to version control.
 3. Run ``bash /opt/MagAOX/source/MagAOX/setup/install_python.sh`` to
-   download and install the new ``conda`` to ``/opt/miniconda3`` with appropriate permissions
+   download and install the new ``conda`` to ``/opt/conda`` with appropriate permissions

-At this point you should log out and back in to reset any environment variables that were set by the old ``conda``.
+At this point you should **log out** and back in to reset any environment variables that were set by the old ``conda``.

-If the Python version hasn’t increased
+If the Python version hasn't increased
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In most cases, the version of Python shipped with Miniconda hasn’t
+In most cases, the version of Python shipped with Miniconda hasn't
 changed.

 4. Run ``bash /opt/MagAOX/source/MagAOX/setup/configure_python.sh``